Comedy Circus

-The Comedy Circus Show is an Indian comedy show that aired on Sony Entertainment Television.
+Comedy Circus is an Indian comedy show that aired on Sony Entertainment Television, where daily soap stars perform stand-up comedy.
+Paired with the "finest" stand-up comedy talent from India, these soap stars perform stand-up comedy along with their comedian partners on stage.

 Overview

+Comedy Circus
-Comedy Circus 1: Hindi TV Show where daily soap stars perform stand-up comedy.
-Paired with the "finest" stand up talent from India and Pakistan.
-These soap stars perform stand-up comedy along with their comedian partners on stage.
-Show went live for 13 weeks in a gruelling battle for supremacy to decide which pair will be the best stand-up comic.

-The show was created by the Optimystix Entertainment, this Mega Laugh Riot with the tag line of 'Jodi Jamegi, Public Hassegi' guarantees hysterics on Sony TV.
+The show went live for 13 weeks in a gruelling battle for supremacy to decide which pair will be the best stand-up comic.
+The show was created by the Optimystix Entertainment, with the tag line of 'Jodi Jamegi, Public Hassegi', which was described to "guarantee hysterics" on Sony TV.

+Comedy Circus 2

-Comedy Circus 2: Comedy TV Show that started its second season at Sony TV on 26 April 2008.
-The popular television actors and professional stand-up comedians were paired to perform on a highly competitive stage.
-Jodis (Pair or teams of two) were scored by the judges and the live studio audience to determine eliminations.
+The second season started airing on Sony TV on 26 April 2008.
+Popular television actors and professional stand-up comedians were paired to perform on a highly competitive stage.
+Their weekly performances were scored by the judges and the live studio audience to determine eliminations.

+Comedy Circus: Kaante Ki Takkar

-Kaante Ki Takkar: After Comedy Circus 1 & 2, Kaante Ki Takkar was the new comedy TV show which had the jodis of Comedy Circus 1 led by Archana Puran Singh versus the jodis of Comedy Circus 2, led by Shekhar Suman.
-The team of Archana Puran Singh were called as The Purans while the team of Shekhar Suman were called as The Sumans.
+After Comedy Circus 1 & 2, "Comedy Circus: Kaante Ki Takkar" was introduced as the third season, which had the 'jodis' of Comedy Circus 1 led by judge Archana Puran Singh, battling the jodis of Comedy Circus 2, led by judge Shekhar Suman.
+The teams of Archana Puran Singh were called as 'The Purans' while the teams of Shekhar Suman were called as 'The Sumans'.

-Shruti Seth was replaced by Purbi Joshi.
+Shruti Seth, who hosted the previous season, was replaced by Purbi Joshi.

+Comedy Circus: Chinchpokli to China

-Chinchpokli To China: Another popular reality-based comedy TV Show from Sony Entertainment Television.
-This is the fourth season of Comedy Circus franchise comes with the tagline "Comedy Circus Chinchpokli to China – Jaha se koi bhi hanse bina jayena".
-It is a comedy based show like all the Comedy Circus seasons with a slight twist in the plot.
-Comedy Circus featured comedians in pairs to perform skits and impress the judges and get scored by them.
-Hosted by Purbi Joshi and Nandini Kapoor.
+Another popular reality-based comedy TV Show from Sony Entertainment Television, which was the fourth season of the Comedy Circus franchise comes with the tagline "Comedy Circus: Chinchpokli to China – Jaha se koi Bhi Hanse Bina jayena".
+It is a comedy-based show like the previous Comedy Circus seasons with a slight twist in the plot.
+This season featured comedians in pairs to perform skits and impress the judges and get scored by them.
+It was hosted by Purbi Joshi and Nandini Kapoor.